-ECL measurement.
 ECL measurement of receivables.
 The Company applies a simplified approach to trade receivables under IFRS 9, i.e. measures ECL using lifetime expected loss.
 The Company uses for the calculation of lifetime expected loss for trade receivables a matrix that takes into account the amount of receivables turnover during the current period, revenues for the current period and the amount of receivables written off.
 The Company has considered the expected GDP development in Slovakia and the expected payment discipline for the next 12 months.
 Based on these indicators, it was decided that the creation of impairment provisions for trade receivables based on historical data is sufficient, as the development of the indicators corresponds to the development of previous years.
 The expected development of individual macroeconomic indicators has an insignificant impact on the value of expected credit losses.

-Unbilled electricity distribution.
-The unbilled revenue from distribution represent an accounting estimate based on estimated volume of delivered and distributed electricity expressed in MWh for low voltage network and estimated unit price that will be billed in the future.
+Unbilled electricity.
+The unbilled revenue from delivery and distribution represent an accounting estimate based on estimated volume of delivered and distributed electricity expressed in MWh for low voltage network and estimated unit price that will be billed in the future.
 The Company uses a bespoke customer information system Enersim to estimate the unbilled deliveries based on assumed customer demand profiles.
-This accounting estimate is based on: (a) the estimated volume distributed to households in technical units (MWh) between the date of the last meter reading and the end of the reporting period; (b) the consumption estimate utilising the time patterns of consumption of various customer profiles observed on a sample basis; (c) the estimated losses in the distribution network; and (d) the unit price in EUR/MWh, that will be applied to billing the electricity distribution.
-Refer to Note 21.
+This accounting estimate is based on: (a) the estimated volume delivered and distributed to households in technical units (MWh) between the date of the last meter reading and the end of the reporting period; (b) the consumption estimate utilising the time patterns of consumption of various customer profiles observed on a sample basis; (c) the estimated losses in the distribution network; and (d) the unit price in EUR/MWh, that will be applied to billing the electricity delivery and distribution.
+For more details please refer to Note 16.

 The Company also engaged an independent expert to estimate network losses.
-Should the estimate of total network losses be lower by 0.1%, representing approximatel 10 GWh of electricity (2017: 10 GWh), with other parameters unchanged, the revenues for commodity and distribution services would increase by EUR 858 thousand (2017: EUR 751 thousand).
+Should the estimate of total network losses be lower by 0.1 %, representing approximately 10 GWh of electricity (2017: 10 GWh), with other parameters unchanged, the revenues for commodity and distribution services would increase by EUR 44 thousand (2017: EUR 100 thousand).